mdp/delo/README.md

 ![Oled](https://cloud.githubusercontent.com/assets/2868/22624086/01516f08-eb26-11e6-9fa9-130884d50ace.jpg)

 # Delo

-A utility for writing text to an OLED
+A utility for writing text to an SSD1306 based OLED on the Raspberry Pi.

+I use cheap OLEDs to display relevant information about what's running on my Pi.
+Currently the easiest route is to install the Python library and write a small program to display text to the Pi.
+In my case, I just want a small, dependency free executable which can write text out to the OLED.

 #### Currently tested with